 In particular, the centre must be able to demonstrate their ability to:

-- Help you cope with severe trauma caused by combat duties
+- Help you cope with severe trauma caused during combat duties

 - Offer you a programme tailed to your specific experiences and addiction